On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-\begin{prop} The following statements describe, for each type of rigid-foldable Kokotsakis quadrilateral, whether it is possible to solve 8 sector angles numerically based on 8 known sector angles such that after repeating we will still obtain a rigid-foldable Kokotsakis quadrilateral. \begin{enumerate} [(1)] \item For types 3.1 and 3.2, by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral. \item For type 1-1, at each of 4 vertices there is a coefficient $\kappa$, which can be chosen from $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$.
-If the number of each choice is 0, 2 or 4, for either the regular or rotated position by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral, otherwise we cannot obtain a rigid-foldable Kokotsakis quadrilateral. \item For type 5 (excluding 1-1), for the rotated position (where the linear direction is transverse) by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral, if $\kappa_1$ and $\kappa_2$ in the linear unit 5.1 are both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$. \item For types 1-3, for the regular position (where the linear direction is longitudinal) by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral, if $\kappa_1$ and $\kappa_2$ in 5.1 are both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}\\/\cos\frac{\alpha+\beta}{2}$.
-However, for other units in type 5 in the regular position generically we cannot obtain a rigid-foldable Kokotsakis quadrilateral. \item For type 7.1, for either the regular or rotated position, by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral. \item For types 7.4 and 7.5, for the rotated position by repeating we can obtain another rigid-foldable Kokotsakis quadrilateral, while for the regular position generically we cannot obtain another rigid-foldable Kokotsakis quadrilateral. \item For other types generically after repeating we cannot obtain a rigid-foldable Kokotsakis quadrilateral. \end{enumerate} \end{prop}
+\begin{prop} The following statements describe, for each type of rigid-foldable Kokotsakis quadrilateral, whether it is possible to solve 8 sector angles numerically based on 8 known sector angles of adjacent two vertices such that after repeating the new Kokotsakis quadrilateral is still rigid-foldable. \begin{enumerate} [(1)] \item For types 2.1 and 2.2, it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating. \item For type 1-1, at each vertex there is a coefficient $\kappa$, which can be chosen from $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$.
+If the number of each choice is 0, 2 or 4, for either the regular or rotated position it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating, otherwise not. \item For type 4 (excluding 1-1), for the rotated position it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating.
+When there is a linear unit 4.1, $\kappa_1$ and $\kappa_2$ should be both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$. \item For type 1-3, for the regular position it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating.
+When there is a linear unit 4.1, $\kappa_1$ and $\kappa_2$ should be both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$. \item For type 6.1, for either the regular or rotated position, it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating. \item For types 6.4 and 6.5, for the rotated position it is possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating. \item For other types or placements generically it is not possible to obtain another rigid-foldable Kokotsakis quadrilateral by repeating. \end{enumerate} \end{prop}

-\begin{proof} Statements (1) and (5) can be verified directly.
+\begin{proof} Statements (1), (5) and (6) can be verified directly.